madooei/shadcn-all-in-one/packages/shadcn-all-in-one/README.md

 **Features:**

 - **Complete shadcn UI Collection**: All shadcn UI components in one package
-- **Tree-shaking Optimized**: Import only what you need for smaller bundles
+- **Tree-shaking Optimized**: Import only what you need for optimal bundle sizes
 - **TypeScript First**: Full TypeScript support with comprehensive type definitions
-- **Multiple Import Methods**: Barrel exports and individual component imports
+- **Individual Component Imports**: Each component is a separate bundle for maximum efficiency
 - **Modern Build System**: ES modules only support
 - **Tailwind CSS Integration**: Seamless integration with Tailwind CSS
 - **Additional Components**: Icons collection and enhanced components like TooltipButton